 On November 10, 2020, the Company entered into a sales agreement (the "Sales Agreement") with Cowen and Company, LLC relating to the sale of shares of the Company's common stock from time to time with an aggregate offering price of up to \$50.0 million.
-In connection with this sales agreement, the Company has issued an aggregate of 951,792 shares of common stock at a weighted average purchase price of \$20.97 resulting in aggregate gross proceeds of approximately \$20.0 million, reduced by \$0.9 million in issuance costs, resulting in net proceeds to the Company of approximately \$19.1 million.
-No sales were made pursuant to the Sales Agreement during the three months ended March 31, 2021.
+During 2020, the Company issued an aggregate of 951,792 shares of common stock pursuant to the Sales Agreement at a weighted average purchase price of \$20.97 resulting in aggregate gross proceeds of approximately \$20.0 million, reduced by \$0.9 million in issuance costs, resulting in net proceeds to the Company of approximately \$19.1 million.
+For the three and six months ended June 30, 2021, the Company issued an aggregate gross proceeds of approximately \$24.6 million, reduced by \$0.7 million in issuance costs, resulting in aggregate gross proceeds of approximately \$24.6 million, reduced by \$0.7 million in issuance costs, resulting in net proceeds to the Company shore the Company of approximately \$23.8 million.